nlp-with-friends/nlp-with-friends.github.io/_pages/index.md

     <img src="/assets/images/organizers/zee.jpg" alt="Zeerak Waseem">
   </div>
   <div class="organizer-bio">
-    <a href="https://twitter.com/ZeerakW" target="_blank">Zeerak Waseem</a> is a PhD candidate at the University of Sheffield, where he works on abusive language detection and fairness in machine learning, and in his spare time he can be found napping.
+    <a href="https://twitter.com/ZeerakW" target="_blank">Zeerak Waseem</a> was a PhD candidate at the University of Sheffield, where he worked on abusive language detection and fairness in machine learning, and in his spare time he could be found napping.
   </div>
 </div>